 A scaphoid (navicular) fracture is a break in one of the small bones of the wrist.
 This type of fracture occurs most often after a fall onto an outstretched hand.
 Symptoms of a scaphoid fracture typically include pain and tenderness in the area just below the base of the thumb.
 These symptoms may worsen when you try to pinch or grasp something.

 Treatment for a scaphoid fracture can range from casting to surgery, depending on the fracture’s severity and location on the bone.
 Because portions of the scaphoid have a poor blood supply—and a fracture can further disrupt the flow of blood to the bone—complications with the healing process are common.

 Causes Of Navicular Fracture Of The Wrist

 A scaphoid fracture is usually described by its location within the bone.
 Most commonly, the scaphoid breaks in its mid-portion, called the “waist.”
 Fractures can also occur at both the proximal and distal ends of the bone.

 Scaphoid fractures are classified according to the severity of displacement–or how far the pieces of bone have moved out of their normal position:

 - Non-displaced fracture.
-In this fracture, the bone fragments line up correctly.
+In this type of fracture, the bone fragments line up correctly.

 - Displaced fracture.
-In this fracture, the bone fragments have moved out of their normal position.
-For example, there may be gaps between the pieces of bone or the fragments may overlap each other.
+In this type of fracture, the bone fragments have moved out of their normal position.
+There may be gaps between the pieces of bone or fragments may overlap each other.